microsoft/verus-copilot-vscode/README.md

             - Press `ctrl+s` and a message box with verus verification results will be prompted
             - Open VS Code's command palette (press `ctrl+ship+p`), and try to execute command `rust-analyzer (debug command): Show Syntax Tree`.
 A editor with syntax tree of current verus / rust file will be opened.
 - Install `verus-copilot`
+    - make sure that [node.js](https://nodejs.org/en) is available on your machine
+    - compile the Verus-Copilot vscode extension
+      ```
+      $cd verus-copilot-vscode
+      $npm install
+      $npm install -g @vscode/vsce
+      $vsce package
+      ```
+      After this step, you should see a verus-copilot-0.0.1.vsix file in your verus-copilot-vscode directory.
+    - Go to the EXTENSIONS tab of your VSCode, choose `Install from VSIX...' from the drop-down menu, and choose the vsix file you just generated.
+      The installation should finish in a few seconds.
 - Config `verus-copilot`
     - Python dependencies
         - Verus Copilot will run its proof-synthesis python code with python extension's active intepreter.